dylanized/asset-loader/README.md

 asset-buddy
 ========

 Express.js view helper for including css or js tags!
+Supports easy syntax and bundle aliases for groups of files.

+This module is focused on simplicity and flexibility for the frontend, and is backend-agnostic - use whatever tools you want to process your asset files and get them into place.

 Installation